-So, let’s cut through the stereotypes.
+In the article below, Swiss international boarding school Institut Montana cuts through the stereotypes.
 How does it look in real life?
 What are the benefits of attending a modern boarding school?

 Starting a new life at boarding school is a huge adventure, but the change in lifestyle can be daunting.

 Experienced boarding staff understand this.
 They know how much care to give at first and how gradually to help children take more responsibility.
 As days go by, boarding students become increasingly independent.
 They learn to fit into the rhythm of school life, to manage a timetable full of classes, meals and after-school activities.
 They also learn to keep their rooms tidy, to organise themselves for weekly laundry, and to make good use of their free time.

 When it is time to leave for college, former boarding students arrive prepared.
 They have learnt how to be responsible, organised, they are full of initiative.
 They are ready to make the best of themselves.